ANSWERED ON THIS PAGE:

 Taiwan agent qualifications, role, and responsibilities

-Your Taiwan Agent must have a legal entity established in Taiwan, certified with a Pharmaceutical Sales License.
+Your Taiwan Agent must have a legal entity established in Taiwan, certified with both a Business License and a Medical Device Business Permit.
 Your Agent will:

 - Submit all registration documentation to the TFDA on your behalf

-- Assist with obtaining the Quality System Documentation (QSD) Approval Letter (required for Class II and III devices, and some Class I)
+- Assist with obtaining the Quality System Documentation (QSD) Certificate (required for Class II and III devices, and some Class I)

 - Serve as a regulatory liaison between you and the TFDA